chinamike65/hugo-tuolesi/content/book3/book3en.md

 320

-"Don't do non-retribution" also reminds us that we must be diligent in studying Buddhism.
+"Infallibility of karmic retribution" also reminds us that we must be diligent in studying Buddhism.

 Although there will be no evil retribution if we do not do evil karma, who will give us a reward if we do not do good karma?